JKindonNtx/solutions-euc/documentation/Testing Framework Updates and Changes/While-you-were-on-holiday.md

 - We improved logging functionality so that we now have full logging to file for every test, and we have a load more verbose logging output across the data egress and ingress components.
 - Remove-TestData-API.ps1 now deletes full test sets in a few minutes, Invoke-TestUpload.ps1 also benefits from all code changes below.
 - We removed non-useful scripts and functions.
 - We changed our approach of editing the `_time` value for influx from always start at 1-1-2023-01:00:00 to use the actual (UTC) `_time` value.
-This allows us to correlate other metrics that we capture using the actual time stamp, like Telegraf and Prometheus.
+This allows us to correlate other metrics that we capture using the actual time stamp, coming from Telegraf or Prometheus for example.
 - Because of the change to store the actual `_time` values in Influx, we needed to modify all queries that are used to create graphs in Grafana to use `experimental.alignTime` function of Influx.
 - We also needed to modify the Grafana-Report script to use the new queries and dashboards.
 This is available as `New-GrafanaReportV2.ps1`.
 - On the `Testing Status` dashboard, where we monitor components like Citrix Delivery Controllers, PVS servers, and SQL server in real time, we added panels with `Host CPU`, `Cluster CPU`, `Total Login Time`, and `Connection Time`, which are coming from the `LoginDocuments` bucket.
 The `experimental.alignTime` is not used here, because we want to match it to the actual time to correlate it to the other information on the dashboard.
 - This brought us to the idea to pull in more performance data from the target cluster.
 We created a new function called `Set-CVMObserver` that takes in an array of CVM ip addresses, creates a prometheus.yml file, uploads it to a prometheus server (1 per LE appliance), and reloads the prometheus server.
-The metrics are coming from the Observer appliance from the Durham Performance Engineering team.
+The metrics definitions are coming from the Observer appliance from the Durham Performance Engineering team.
+More can be added later.
 - New filters and panels are added to the `Testing Status` dashboard, where you can select the appropriate Observer appliance and the cluster, and it will dynamically create the panels.

 ## Optimization of data egress from Login Enterprise